ilyakaznacheev/abap-best-practice/README.md

 ## Coding

+Common rules of writing better code in ABAP

 ### Follow the Separation of Concerns principle

 Separate program into units with minimal overlapping between the functions of the individual units.